-Like other liquors, shōchū is likely to be vegan, although this will ultimately depend on the manufacturer (and whether the shōchū is flavoured with animal products like honey).
+Like other liquors, shōchū is likely to be vegan, although this will ultimately depend on the manufacturer (and whether the shōchū is flavoured with animal products like honey. ).
+As with other products in Japan containing sugar, the sugar may have been whitened using animal bone char.
 Unfortunately it is difficult to find information about whether particular brands of Japanese shōchū are vegan.
 There are a couple of shōchū manufacturers listed on Barnivore, but they are in America and Canada.
 We contacted Choya Umeshu Co Ltd and asked whether their products are vegan, but we did not receive a reply.

 Beware of habushu- this is liquor with a pit viper snake in the bottle.
 Sometimes the snake is removed before the product is sold.
 It’s made in Okinawa and based on awamori.
 The “Habuball” canned cocktail below is also made in Okinawa and was spotted at a Seijo Ishii supermarket in Tokyo.
 The second and third ingredients are “habu (pit viper snake) extract/ハブエキス” and “13 types of habu (pit viper snake)/ハブ13種類,” so it is not vegan.